 Input fields of the ‘setUp Thread Group’ element:

-‘setUp Thread Group’ element has following input fields:
+‘setUp Thread Group’ element has the following input fields:

 - Name: To provide setUp Thread Group name.
 It could be a Test Case/Test Scenario name